astralchan/opengl-template/README.md

 # About
-A basic reference for when I forget how to set up a rendering context in C with GLFW and GLEW.
+A basic reference for when I forget how to set up a rendering context in C with GLFW and libepoxy.
 # Building
 ## Dependencies
-* glew-devel
+* libepoxy-devel
 * glfw-devel
 * openGL drivers - mesa, nouveau, etc
 * pkg-config